RevatureRobert/2106Jun07RNCN-2-p2-fe/README.md

 ## Project Description

-The front end for Chirper, a social media site for registered users to post "Chirps" as well as like and reply to other user's Chirps.
-Users can follow other users so that they only see Chirps from users they follow.
+The front end for Chirper, a social media application for registered users to post "Chirps" as well as like and reply to other users' Chirps.
 The application can be run as a mobile app (iOS or Android) or as a web application.

 This project is written in React Native intialized with Expo, written with unit tests using Jest and Enzyme.